uio-bmi/immuneML/docs/source/galaxy/galaxy_apply_ml_models.rst

 After having trained ML models to a given dataset, these models can be applied to a new dataset using the Galaxy tool `Apply machine learning models to new data <https://galaxy.immuneml.uio.no/root?tool_id=immuneml_apply_ml_model>`_.
-If you instead want to train new ML models, see the tutorials for training ML models for :ref:`receptor <How to train immune receptor classifiers using the easy Galaxy interface>` and :ref:`repertoire <How to train immune repertoire classifiers using the easy Galaxy interface>` classification using the easy Galaxy interfaces, or the more versatile :ref:`YAML-based tool for training ML models <How to train ML models in Galaxy>`.
+If you instead want to train new ML models, see the tutorials for training ML models for :ref:`receptor <How to train immune receptor classifiers using the simplified Galaxy interface>` and :ref:`repertoire <How to train immune repertoire classifiers using the simplified Galaxy interface>` classification using the easy Galaxy interfaces, or the more versatile :ref:`YAML-based tool for training ML models <How to train ML models in Galaxy>`.

 An example Galaxy history showing how to use this tool `can be found here <https://galaxy.immuneml.uio.no/u/immuneml/h/ml-model-application>`_.